DWTW321/CatVim/README.md

 ## About

 NeoVim configuration for cat lovers ( _this is my personal NeoVim configuation_ ).
 So far it only contains configuration files, I plan to add an install script ( initially for Windows and then for Linux ) and better commented configuation files.
 I will also expand the README with installation instructions.
-The goal of this "project" is to give people who are new to NeoVim a place to start.❎
+The goal of this "project" is to give people who are new to NeoVim a place to start.

 ## Features